 Here is the list of Cervical cancer symptoms :

-There are two tests that can either help avoid cervical cancer or find it early.
+There are two tests that can either help avoid cervical cancer or find it at an early stage.

 The first one is through a Pap test (or Pap smear), which looks for precancerous cell changes on the cervix that can be treated.
-The Pap test can find cervical cancer early which is when treatment is most effective.
-The Pap test is recommended for women who have has sexual intercourse aged 21-65 years old.
+The Pap test can find cervical cancer early which is when the treatment is most effective.
+The Pap test is recommended for women who have sexual intercourse and are aged between 21-65 years old.

 The HPV test looks for HPV, the virus that can cause cervical cancer and precancerous cell changes.